 Isn’t that patina gorgeous?
 I’m slightly addicted. tee hee.

-My old paint pails are my favorite planters filled with faux stems from the dollar store and a small plant from a Mother’s Day banquet.
+My old paint pails are my favorite planters with faux stems from the dollar store and a small plant from a Mother’s Day banquet.

 This frame was found during city clean up along with my recent credenza makeover.
 I think it works perfect with our love for birds.